 Big Lap Life is incredible, especially if you’ve planned properly and have everything you need to absolutely crush Big Lap Life.
 This guide will show you everything you need to live life on the road and thrive!
 Welcome to the ultimate guide to Big Lap Essentials.

 - Basic Needs

 1. A Car That Suits Your Needs

 One of the most important things that you need is your ride.
-You need wheels that will get you from a to b and everywhere in between.
+You need wheels that will get you from A to B and everywhere in between.
 It’s difficult to give advice on the ‘right’ car to do your Big Lap in because there is no one-size-fits-all solution.
-The better way to look at this is ensuring you have the right car to suit you and your family’s needs.
+The better way to look at this is to ensure you have the right car to suit you and your family’s needs.

 - Where do you want to travel?
 Off-road?
 Main roads only?